moshix/BITNETServices/forum3270_chat.md

 indepentely on the connection client, ie 3270 or ssh (which is also supported!).

 Key architectural strengths:
-- Clear separation between data layer (models/chat.go) and presentation (chat.go)
+- Clear separetion between data layer (models/chat.go) and presentation (chat.go)
 - Robust error handling and resource cleanup
 - Scalable publisher-subscriber pattern
 - Adaptive UI layout support